deepanshs/mrsimulator/docs/getting_started_ethanol.rst

 Now, we need to define the :math:`^3J_{HH}` couplings that cause the splittings we're used to seeing in the spectrum of ethanol.
-In ``mrsimulator``, all Couplings are defined using the :class:`~mrsimulator.Coupling` class.
+In ``mrsimulator``, all Couplings are defined using the :py:class:`~mrsimulator.Coupling` class.
 Let's start by defining a coupling between a methyl and a methylene proton.

 .. plot::